unioslo/DynamicCollections/README.md

 #To Do
+- [ ] UI modifications see card.
+BItFROST - UI update in Web - 3dhop and bitfrost
 - [ ] add 'zoom to' hotspot behaviour (see autoload template)
 - [ ] add 'next' hotspot feature
 - [ ] add save measurements similar to annotations (e.g. GOM like callipers)